wy-go/wy-go.github.io/README.md

 ### Papera

-Papera is an one-in-all paper reading open scource software of Microsoft.
+Papera is an all-in-one paper reading open scource software of Microsoft.

 Current working to improve it!